 The reason why you should take N-Acetyl-L-Tyrosine of all the other variants is that of its form that targets the brain.
 You can try the Jarrow Formulas N-Acetyl Tyrosine.
 It comes in 350 mg capsules that you can pop once a day.
 Just take note that it has soybean, fish, and gluten content.

-What do you think of these nootropic options for people with ADHD?
+What do you think of these best nootropics for focus?
 Let us know below!